Yifueveding/yifueve.github.io/Pages/publications.md

 ## Machine Learning (ML) and Data-Driven Optimization for Large-scale Capacity Planning Problem

-Capcity expansion problem is one of the most classical problems in energy system planning, which requires multiple data sources as inputs.
-I leveraged the ML techniques
+The capacity expansion problem is a classical problem for energy system planning, requiring the integration of diverse data sources.
+In this work, I applied machine learning techniques and data-driven optimization to model the expansion of power generation and transmission networks across 30 regions in India.
+Simulations were run under four technology scenarios with progressively tighter carbon emission limits, accounting for sub-national coal price variations and the plant-level thermal efficiency of coal units.
+A unique aspect of this study is the exploration of retrofitting existing coal power plants—a first-of-its-kind analysis in the Indian context.
+Unlike prior research, this work leverages a comprehensive, machine-learning-based dataset of coal power plants.
+Results show that while scaling renewable energy sources such as solar and wind remains the most cost-effective pathway to decarbonization, retrofitting provides a more balanced approach when considering both system costs and energy justice.
+To promote transparency and reproducibility, all model results and input data are openly available.
+Notably, one dataset—the station heat rates of 806 Indian coal power plants—was awarded the 2024 MIT Open Data Prize.

-### Paper 1: The role of coal plant retrofitting strategies in developing India’s net-zero power system: a data-driven sub-national analysis [Paper](../assets/teaching/IAP_GenX_introduction_2025.pdf)[Code][Media]
+### Paper 1: The role of coal plant retrofitting strategies in developing India’s net-zero power system: a data-driven sub-national analysis [Paper](../assets/research/Acticle_in_press.pdf) [Model Instruction](../assets/research/Supplementary_Materials.pdf)[Code]()[Media](https://news.mit.edu/2025/how-can-india-decarbonize-its-coal-dependent-electric-power-system-0506)

 ### Paper 2: A dataset of the operating station heat rate for 806 Indian coal plant units using machine learning [Paper](../assets/teaching/IAP_GenX_introduction_2025.pdf)[Code][Media]